henrythasler/Leaflet.Geodesic/README.md

 GeodesicCircle(center?: L.LatLngExpression, options?: GeodesicOptions)
 ```

+Both classes are extended from [L.Polyline](http://leafletjs.com/reference.html#polyline), so all methods, events and options for `L.Polyline` can be used with `L.Geodesic` and `L.GeodesicCircle` here as well.

 ## Geodesic Lines

 This draws a line.
 The geometry (points) to use can be given during creation as: